benjaminmartin02/Plasmidsaurus_realign_start_position/README.md

 ./plasmid_align_start.sh your_plasmid_sequence.fasta CTCAGACCCTTTTAGTCAGTGTGGAAAATCTCTAGCAGTGGCGCCC
 ```

+Note, this isn't attempting to match the reverse complement.
+If your plasmidsaurus sequence is the reverse complement of your reference, convert it first before running this tool.

 Note, you may need to give execute permission to the script file, like so:
 ```
 chmod a+x ./plasmid_align_start.sh